John U. Monro: Early life and education

 Monro was born in North Andover, Massachusetts, to Claxton and Frances Sutton Monro on December 23, 1912.
-His father was a Harvard-educated chemist working at the American Woolen Company and his mother the daughter of a mill owner.
+His father was a Harvard-educated chemist working at the American Woolen Company and his mother was the daughter of a mill owner.
 As his family was not well-off, he attended Phillips Academy at Andover on a scholarship and was later admitted to Harvard College, also on a scholarship.
 He was aware of social and racial issues, interested in Karl Marx but refused to join the Communist Party, saying that whenever one disagreed with the communists, "they'd try to bulldoze you".
 Nonetheless, he believed in historical materialism, but said that he "could profit from knowing that without joining the party".

 He was heavily involved in journalism at Harvard, serving as an editor for The Harvard Crimson in 1934.
 However, he found it too socially conservative and set up a rival daily, the Harvard Journal, which ran for almost six weeks.
 It was more inclusive than the all-male Crimson, as it covered the entire university and had a section on Radcliffe College with its own editorial board.
 Due to the time spent on editing the new newspaper, he did not finish his senior thesis on time and graduated in 1935, a year late.
-He was interested in Scottish history because of familial ties to Scotland–he had relatives living in Foulis Castle–and wrote his senior thesis on eighteenth-century Scottish history.
+He was interested in Scottish history because of familial ties to Scotland—he had relatives living in Foulis Castle—and wrote his senior thesis on eighteenth-century Scottish history.

 He then worked as Harvard correspondent for the Boston Evening Transcript and writer for the Harvard news office until the United States entered World War II in 1941.